pavan-kumar-s/tpp/README.md

 **Comments Suggestions And Typos-1:**
 The reliability of the Isomorphic accuracy metric needs to be further clarified.

-We acknowledge that isomorphic accuracy, while helpful, does not fully capture the semantic correctness of a decomposed query.
-However, it serves as a useful proxy metric for evaluating the structural alignment between the predicted and reference query graphs.
+Isomorphic accuracy serves as a useful metric for evaluating the structural alignment between the predicted and reference query graphs.
 We would like to clarify that isomorphic accuracy primarily reflects how closely the structure of the decomposed subqueries matches the ground truth in terms of nodes and relation linkage.
 It is a strict, binary metric-even a single edge mismatch results in a score of zero, which makes it a conservative measure of structural accuracy.
 There can be cases where the predicted subquery is structurally similar to the gold standard but differs in semantics, or vice versa.

 **Comments Suggestions And Typos-2:**
 Could you provide further clarification on how the datasets are partitioned in the experiments.